rioda-org/idena-manager/README.md

   you'd like to install to the current directory where you're at, just run `idena-manager add -l ""`.
 If you'd like to install it to sub-folder called "nodes" for example, just run `idena-manager add -l nodes`.
 You can enter either
     relative or absolute path.
- - `idena-manager add -e email` - Set email address where you'd like to receive error emails for any of your node instances.
-For example: `idena-manager add -e "j.snow@castle.black"`
  - `idena-manager add -a api_key` - Replace **api_key** with api key you want to use.
 For example: `idena-manager add -a "myapikey1"`.
 If you want the script to generate api key for you, just send empty string there: `idena-manager add -a ""`.
 If you don't specify this parameter, script will ask you to enter your desired api key.
  - `idena-manager add -p private_key` - Replace **private_key** with your private key (key from nodekey file) if you're transferring your existing node to this script/server.
 Example: `idena-manager add -p "privatekey"`.
 We do not recommend usage of this parameter, however script does offer it.
 If you don't specify this parameter, script will